hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Transferred signal data for one measured value:
+Transferred signal data for one signal value:

 A single float value which is the value of this signal.
 No time stamps.